pascalpoizat/veca-ide/README.md

 - some model verifications that can be performed directly on the VECA model (see Syntactic verification, in [the VECA projet documentation](https://pascalpoizat.github.io/veca-web/documentation.html))

-- transformation from the VECA DSL format (model being edited) to the VECA JSON format (a file always named `model.json` in the `src-gen` directory of the project the model is in).
+- transformation from the VECA DSL format to the VECA JSON format.
 Transformation is performed upon saving a syntactically correct model that has been edited.
+The generated file can be found in the `src-gen` directory.

 For the time being, verification is achieved from outside the plugin by first transforming the model in VECA JSON format into a timed automaton in XTA format (using [veca-haskell](https://github.com/pascalpoizat/veca-haskell)) and then using the [ITS-Tools](https://lip6.github.io/ITSTools-web/) or [UPPAAL](http://uppaal.org) verification tools.